devop-core/http/README.md

-# HTTP PSR7 library
+# HTTP library

 ## Description

 > This library is just proof of concept. > We do **NOT** recommended the use of production environment.

-Provide PSR-7 implementation
+Provide Message & Factory implementation

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)